Are you unsure that you are inadmissible to Canada as a result of a past criminal offence or conviction?

 - Trafficking of narcotics; and,

-Review of applications for rehabilitation often involves a two-stage review and the ultimate decision-maker is not obliged to accept the recommendation of the immigration officer who first reviewed the application.
+Review of applications for Rehabilitation often involves a two-stage review and the ultimate decision-maker is not obliged to accept the recommendation of the immigration officer who first reviewed the application.
 The final decision will be communicated in writing.
-Where a negative decision has been rendered, an application for leave may be submitted to the Federal Court of Canada.
+Where a negative decision has been rendered, there may be merit to challenge the refusal to the Federal Court of Canada.

 Contact Bellissimo Immigration Law Group PC today for further information on how we can assist with your Rehabilitation or Deemed Rehabilitation application.